 P089r does not give any information about what the powder of ox bone is and how to produce it, but we can get a clue from other recipes in BnF Ms Fr 640.
 In p067v of this manuscript, the author-practitioner mentioned that the bone should be “well burnt two times and pulverized.”
 So we assume the powder of ox bone should be calcined and ground bone ash.

 Bone ash is a common material for sandcasting.
-In BnF Ms Fr 640, other than this recipe (p089r), the author-practitioner also mentioned the use of bone ash in p067v “ox hooves for sand”, p069r “sand”, and p084v “Sand, for the most excellent lead of all, for large and small reliefs.
+In BnF Ms Fr 640, other than this recipe (p089r), the author-practitioner also mentioned the use of bone ash in p067v “ox hooves for sand”, p069r “sand”, and p084v “Sand, for the most excellent lead of all, for large and small reliefs.”
 The author-practitioner believed that bone ash is an ideal material for casting since it enables the easy removal of the mold from the cast objects.
 In p067v, the author-practitioner pointed out bone ash “is the cleanest sand one can find for firing.”
 In the recipe on p089r, the author claimed that bone ash is ideal sand for casting since he had “Et nen ay point trouve qui despouille plus net que cestuy cy Il veult estre asses humide (never found [one] which can be removed more cleanly from the mold)” and he believed that the bone ash takes fine lead and tin better than any other materials.
 Our experiment, as I will show later in this annotation, also shows that bone ash and rock salt take tin well and can be removed cleanly.
 But they cannot be removed cleanly from sulfur.

 The source of bone ash, according to p089r, should be ox hoof bone, which means the bones inside the hoof and the bone that connect the hoof to the lower part of the leg.
 On p067v, the author-practitioner also chose the bone of ox hoof to be the source of bone ash.
 In the early modern period, we can find many other kinds of bone used for bone ash.
 For example, on p069r from BnF Ms Fr 640, the author-practitioner pointed out that “[t]he human bones are the best for casting when they are calcined…[s]heep foot bones are even better than the ox foot bones.”
 Cennini mentioned that bone from the second joints and wings of fowls are good for treating panels.
 Biriguccio’s Pirotechnia mentioned ash made of young ram’s-horn, leg bones of horses, donkeys, and mules.
 But since the author-practitioner of Ms. Fr.
 640 chose ox hoof bone particularly in two recipes concerning casting, it seems that ox hoof bone is one of the most commonly used material for bone ash.
 Since ox hoof is hard to access, we chose cut-up cow’s hoof bone and calf’s leg bone in our experiment.
 The result By comparing the bone of ox hoof and the leg bone, we found that the ox hoof bone is much denser and harder than the leg bone, so we consider ox hoof to be a better source of bone ash (fig. 2 and fig. 3).